 - Cancel shares which have not been taken up or have been forfeited.
 This will diminish its share capital by the number of shares cancelled.
 As the law does not equate the cancellation of shares to a reduction of share capital, there is no need to comply with reduction of share capital procedures.

-If your company wants to alter its share capital, you need to file the “Notice by Local Company of Alteration in Share Capital under S71” transaction via BizFile+.
+If your company wants to alter its share capital, you need to file a General Lodgement transaction via Bizfile.